hosnahoseini/face_detection-service/README.md

 2. then open `http://0.0.0.0:8001/docs#/` in your browser

-3. choose file in /image/ or by entre image path in /path/{imagePath:path} API and see the last result in /last_output/ (you can use images in test folder to test)
+3. choose file in /image/ or put your image on input folder and enter image relative path (input/filename) in /path/{imagePath:path} API and see the last result in /last_output/
+(you can use images in test folder to test)

 ## What did we use?